 - TV and Radio promos

 - training / e-learning

 There are a vast number of opportunities that exist for voice actors.
 Of course some aspects of voice acting are specialized.
-It is harder to learn how to do character voices and get into animation, than it is to voice commercials, for example.
+As an example, it is harder to learn how to do character voices and get into animation compared to voice commercials.

 Learning to edit and record audio is not difficult either.
 There are lots of good software packages on the market and we provide easy to follow, comprehensive training on how to use them.

 Some examples of the software that you can use:

 - Adobe Audition.